-Competitors worldwide are invited to submit (see the official rules for any restrictions).
+Competitors worldwide are invited to submit, but tools must serve or intend to serve learners and institutions in the United States.
 We welcome proposals from teams or individuals from all backgrounds, including edtech companies, researchers/universities, educators, or students (undergraduate or graduate).

 Determine whether you are eligible to apply for the OpenAI Learning Impact Prize (optional).